harshika53/WebAble/README.md

 # 💻 WebAble

-A comprehensive web accessibility scanning tool to help create more inclusive websites that meet WCAG standards.
+ A tool designed to evaluate the accessibility of websites and web applications.
+It helps developers identify and fix common accessibility issues to ensure their content is usable by everyone, including people with disabilities.

 ## Features